HarshNarayanJha/converge-app/README.md

 ---

-Experience seamless video calls with Converge—your gateway to limitless conversations.
+Experience seamless video calls with Converge — your gateway to limitless conversations.

 ## Project Setup